jsc723/jscript/README.md

 There is an example in /examples folder.

-The documentation for v1.1 is here (in Chinese), the current version has more than that, but I didn't have a change to write a documentation for it.
+The documentation for v1.1 is here (in Chinese), the current version has more than that, but I didn't have a chance to write a documentation for it.
 ```
     	      JScript 用户手册
 --------------------前言--------------------